How do you describe your investment style?

 You are a small team.
 What about people risk?

 If something happens to one of the partners, this will not affect the value of our investments.
 All necessary functions, most importantly risk controlling, are carried out by our manager and administrator IPConcept S.A.
 (Luxembourg).
 In such an event we will consider all options and decide if we have the best team in order to allocate our investor’s capital going forward.

 Why do you believe that you will outperform a passive ETF in the long-term?

 For three reasons: through (1) better information obtained through intensive independent research, (2) by concentrating on our circle of competence, and (3) focusing on the long-term.

 Let us explain: Most analysts focus on forecasting revenues and earnings for the next coming quarters.
 They are less interested in assessing the companies likely performance in the period after that because most of their clients will have sold the position before.
 The average holding period at most stock exchanges is less than one year.
 We, on the other hand, focus on the long-term development of the company and particularly on assessing the durability of its barriers to entry.
 We have little competition because only few funds have such a long time horizon.

 Who is the fund suitable for, and how can I invest in the fund?

 Our fund is an Alternative Investment Fund (AIF) and may only be promoted to semi-professional and professional investors.
-There is no minimum investment for the fund.
+Minimum investment is 20,000 Euro.
 Our investment style is generally suitable for institutional and wealthy private investors who are long-term oriented and can accept market price fluctuations.